ndstn/ndstn/README.md

 ## Hi there 👋

-### 🌱 I’m currently learning how to code with the help of GitHub
+### 🌱 I’m currently learning how to do complex codes with the help of GitHub
 ### 😄 Pronouns: she/her